ImasZubaidia/ImasZubaidia/README.md

  Hi there 👋,

-I'm Imas from Palestine and Full - Stack developer.
+I'm Imas from Palestine a Full - Stack developer.
 I really enjoy learning languages and frameworks, as well as learning at Axsos Academy.
 I also enjoy wireframing and design in general.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=imaszubaidia&count_private=true)